Tools That Will Help You Succeed

 Yoast SEO – A great plugin to insert metadata for pages and posts easily.
 It also polices SEO, short for Search Engine Optimization, practices.
 While you should take its recommendations with a pinch of salt, it doesn’t hurt to take note of the suggestions.

-Smush – Images are one of the biggest culprits for slowing down your site load time.
-This plugin will help you automate image optimization by reducing the image size, file size, and getting rid of hidden EXIF data.
+Image Optimization by Optimole – Images are one of the biggest culprits for slowing down your site load time.
+I’ve tried a few image optimization plugins, and by far this is my favorite.

 Edit Author Slug – When you click on a user, the link adds the user’s username as the slug.
 Which can be a huge security issue for most WordPress sites.
 Edit Author Slug helps you mask the username with a custom slug.